 Turn south onto the North Mingus Trail #105, and follow it up the slope through the thick oak brush.
-The summit of Mingus Mountain comes into view, as the trail makes a gradual descent to a canyon bottom filled with tall ponderosa pines.
-The trail soon crosses another small, maple filled drainage, before starting to climb up a brush covered ridge.
+The summit of Mingus Mountain comes into view as the trail makes a gradual descent to a canyon bottom filled with tall ponderosa pines.
+The trail soon crosses another small, maple filled drainage before climbing up a brush-covered ridge.
 Woodchute Mountain comes into view here, as the trail switchbacks up the ridge.
 At 3.1 miles, the trail climbs around another steep drainage, directly below the summit of Mingus Mountain, before meeting up with trail 105A in a lofty saddle.